On this page, you get to choose what I make next through a bounty system.

 Few NES games include voice acting in their cut scenes due to the amount of ROM needed to hold sampled audio.
 The most efficient codecs suited for playback on microcontrollers were patented in the NES's commercial era, and few video game developers wanted to pay the royalty that Electronic Speech Systems was charging.
 But as of 2011, NES-era patents have expired.

 This bribe will fund development of a Mozer compression tool for PC and playback software for the NES.

 Few NES games include the complete text of their manual or even a complete tutorial on how to play.
 This may have been for copy protection, so that pirates wouldn't know the object of the game in the pre-GameFAQs era, or it could have been just for ROM space reasons.
 But in the homebrew era, ROM space is somewhat cheaper, and feelies-based copy protection is easy to defeat by copying the information out of the feelies on the Internet.

 This project was first proposed in this NESdev BBS topic but abandoned when it was discovered that the target platform, an emulator built into a portable DVD player, wasn't very compatible with some NES programming techniques.

 This bribe will fund development of a Huffword text compression tool for PC and an e-book reader for the NES.

-Russian Roulette began as a simple demo of reading the Zapper's trigger.
+A few years ago, I produced a simple demo of reading the Zapper's trigger in a few hours, controlling a text-based Russian Roulette game.
 I want to make it more.

 One betting structure is like that of poker, with players betting against one another and the winner taking all money wagered in a round.
 Another is more like ordinary casino roulette, where players can place side bets against the house on who will be eliminated when.